Minding the gaps

 Weapons that fall short

 Weapons in GURPS aren’t built through some “design system” that balances merits and trade-offs to avoid questionable applications of physics (namely, too-kewl weapons that outshine everything else).
-But as I note in GLAIVE, for a very long weapon list that (I believe) relies on “eyeballing” to keep weapon stats reasonable, the game does a pretty darned good job!
+But as I note in GLAIVE, for a very long weapon list that (I believe) relies only on “eyeballing” to keep weapon stats reasonable, the game does a pretty darned good job!
 There aren’t many entries that feel overly favored or pointlessly inferior.

 Still, a handful of questionable weapon entries or weapon skills have hit my eye, or have been pointed out by players.
 Like these: